JbytheC/JbytheC/RewardsDiscussion.md

 <details><summary><strong>Choose when to Release the Snapshot</strong></summary>
 <br>
-Decide if you want to release your Hubber's Snapshot before or after the rewards discussion
+Decide if you want to release your Hubber's Snapshot before or after the rewards discussion.
+When making that decision, consider the following: <br>
+* The message you will need to deliver – Determine if your direct report may have the appropriate context for the outcomes before they see the numbers and if they will likely have a number of follow-up questions that you can answer more effectively during the discussion. <br>
+* How your employee best processes information – Determine if they may need time to read through it and understand the information before you meet, or if they may be able to take in the information as you go through the Snapshot. <br>
+* Any logistical factors – You can pull up your Hubber’s Snapshot during the discussion and can share your screen with them; however, if there are technical or logistical reasons that might make doing so difficult, you may want to send it to them in advance.
+* In cases where the Hubber is not active and/or the immediate manager is not able to release the snapshot, please contact [HRZendesk](https://github-hr.zendesk.com/hc/en-us)

 </details>

 <details><summary><strong>Own the Rewards Message</strong></summary>